Yashaswini-S-Dongre/countdowntimer/README.md

 └── README.md         # Project overview and instructions
 ```
 # How to Use
-1.Open the index.html file in a web browser.
+1. Open the index.html file in a web browser.
-2.Enter the desired countdown duration (HH, MM, SS) in the input fields.
+2. Enter the desired countdown duration (HH, MM, SS) in the input fields.
-3.Click the Start button to begin the countdown.
+3. Click the Start button to begin the countdown.
-4.Use the Pause button to stop temporarily.
+4. Use the Pause button to stop temporarily.
-5.Use the Reset button to clear the timer and inputs
+5. Use the Reset button to clear the timer and inputs
 # Code Explanation
 ## CSS (main.css)
 * Uses a dark gradient background with glowing text